News and Commentary

 Naming Backup Beneficiaries

 While insurance companies and retirement plans require owners/insureds to name one primary beneficiary to receive assets upon the owner’s death, it is recommended that owners name a secondary, contingent beneficiary to inherit assets when the primary beneficiary is not able to receive them.
-Account owners may select as many beneficiaries as they wish and may consider naming a trust as a beneficiary to protect assets from creditors.
-In addition, you should consider establishing a properly drafted insurance trust to own your life insurance policy and receive the death benefit upon your passing, in order to minimize exposure to estate and gift taxes.
+Account owners may select as many beneficiaries as they wish and consider naming a trust as a beneficiary to protect assets from creditors.
+In addition, you should consider establishing a properly drafted insurance trust to own your life insurance policy and receive the death benefit upon your passing to minimize exposure to estate and gift taxes.

 Updating Beneficiaries

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
-Lauderdale, FL 33301 (954) 712-8888.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
+Lauderdale, Fla.
+33301 (954) 712-8888.

-This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
+Any opinions are those of the advisors of PWA and not necessarily those of PWA Securities, LLC.
+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of PWAS, we are not qualified to render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+Prior to making any investment decision, please consult with your financial advisor about your individual situation.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com